get-convex/creddit/README.md

 # Creddit

-This is the _before_ version of a very simple Reddit clone we're going to port to [Convex](https://convex.dev).
+This is the _after_ version of a very simple Reddit clone we ported to [Convex](https://convex.dev).
 Convex enables you to add global state to this local app in a matter of minutes.
-We'll also deploy the application on [Netlify](https://netlify.com) so it can be accessed anywhere in the world.
+We also deploy the application on [Netlify](https://netlify.com) so it can be accessed anywhere in the world.

 ## Instructions